-The biggest difference between the Foil Glide of 2021 and the FGO is that all 3 sizes have now received 1 extra battens and 1 extra camber.
+The biggest difference between the Foil Glide of 2020 and the FGO is that all 3 sizes now have 1 extra bar and 1 extra camber.
 Yes the sail has become about 300 to 400 grams heavier, but from the extra weight we notice nothing.
-What is noticeable is that the profile is much more stable and that the sail has less loose leach in the top (especially at the 6.0m2 and 7.0m2).
+What is noticeable is that the profile is much more stable and that the sail has less loose leach in the top (especially at the 6.0 m2 and 7.0 m2).
 On the side the sails are ‘tighter’.
 What has remained happy is how the sail rotates.
 Still very, very easy.
 Because of the more stable profile we expect the sail to have more racing characteristics and also become faster with more wind.

 Severne FGO major upgrade during wind gusts

 The power of the Foilglide 1 was mainly in the lower wind range.
-In particular, the 7.0m2 was quickly overpowered as the wind was 12 knots or more.
+In particular, the 7.0 m2 was quickly overpowered when the wind reached 12 knots or more.
 How different it is now!
 The sails still provide a lot of low-end power.
 The sails don’t seem to have surrendered anything there.
-But during windfoil the sails feel much more stable and as the wind increases the pressure stays in place and the power is converted to speed.
-The 5.0m2 and 6.0m2 were already very good and nice to windfoil and this is getting even better now.
-The leach doesn’t clap anymore.
+But during windfoiling the sails feel much more stable and as the wind increases the pressure stays in place and the power is converted to speed.
+The 5.0 m2 and 6.0 m2 were already very good and nice to wind foil with and this is now even better.
+The leach doesn’t vibrate anymore.
 A better balance in the sail.
 It’s still not a full foilrace sail, for that you have to purchase the Severne Hyperglide.
 The sail retains its freeride/freerace properties happily!

-The upgrade in the Severne FGO in the 7.0m2 is much bigger.
+The upgrade in the Severne FGO in the 7.0 m2 is even bigger.
 In particular, the stability has been greatly improved, making this sail to use up to 18 knots without any problems.
 More is possible, but then we recommend to put a trim system on your boom and place a thicker spacer on the cambers (this makes the pressure even more fixed in the sail).

 Additional reinforcements useful for longer life

-Because the FGO is made for the new IQfoil youth unit class, the sail is reinforced (and will remain in the range without any changes in the coming years).
-The sails for the athletes are of course used much more intensively than a recreational windfoiler.
-The talents in the RTC (Regional Training centre) in Almere train on average 3 times a week, summer and winter.
+Because the FGO is made for the new IQfoil youth unit class, the sail is extra reinforced (and will remain in the range in the coming years without any changes).
+The sails for the athletes are of course used much more intensively than a recreational wind foiler.
+The talents in the RTC (Regional Training Centre) in Almere train on average 3 times a week, summer and winter.
 And this in addition to the competitions they sail.